rsksmart/rif-relay/README.md

 Then you must execute [rsknode/rskj.sh](rsknode/rskj.sh) to run the node.
 In order to deploy the RelayHub contracts and start up the relay server, you can follow the steps used to startup the demo: [start-demo.sh](start-demo.sh).

 ### Running using Docker (Recommended)
 See [demo-setup.md](demo-setup.md) for an explanation about running a simple "Counter" contract along with a sample web app that uses a test relay network to send gasless transactions.
 Such sample showcases how the different components are setup and executed, and how they interact with each other.
-See [demo-setup.md](demo-setup.md) for details.

 **NOTE:** If you are a Mac User, keep reading.